florianschafer/frogspawn/README.md

 Secondly, after the recursive clustering has terminated, the resulting binary tree is postprocessed in such a way that every cluster is required to satisfy a certain consistency/overlap criterion with regards to its parent.
-Clusters that do not automatically fulfil that condition, are "pushed up" the cluster tree until it is satisfied.
+Clusters that do not automatically fulfill that condition, are "pushed up" the cluster tree until it is satisfied.
 This not only counteracts the "shaving" phenomenon, where the resulting tree becomes a mere artifact of the recursive bisection process, but also imposes a more natural structure on the cluster hierarchy while also doing away with the strictly binary nature of the process.